Istiak98/Istiak98/README.md

 </div>

-My name is Istiak Ahmed, a passionate tech enthusiast with a deep love for software development.
-I’m excited to collaborate with an innovative team to shape the digital world through advanced web technologies.
-I also aspire to broaden my skills and evolve into a proficient full-stack developer.
+My name is Istiak Ahmed — a dedicated and passionate software developer with over 2 years of professional experience in building modern, scalable web applications.
+I thrive on creating innovative digital solutions and collaborating with forward-thinking teams to shape the future of technology.

-My focus lies in crafting exceptional user experiences through creative and efficient web applications.
-Leveraging powerful frameworks like React.js, I strive to build dynamic, interactive, and user-centric solutions.
-My goal is to blend design and functionality seamlessly, delivering web experiences that provide real, lasting value.
+My expertise lies in developing exceptional user experiences through creative, efficient, and well-architected web applications.
+I’m deeply committed to mastering both frontend and backend technologies, blending design and functionality to deliver seamless, user-centric solutions.

 ## :chart_with_upwards_trend: Current Stats